Trade grades: Who wins the Carmelo Anthony deal?

 Oklahoma City Thunder: B

 Since there was no chance of the Thunder keeping Anthony at this point, when evaluating the trade from their standpoint it's probably best not to consider him at all.
-Oklahoma City gave up the 2022 protected pick to turn the $9-plus million that would have been on their books the next three years had they waived Anthony and stretched his salary into Schroder (whose base salary is a flat $15.5 million each over that same span, with $2 million in unlikely incentives that require the team to reach the NBA Finals, him to make the All-Defensive Team or be an All-Star) and Luwawu-Cabarrot (making $1.5 million this season, with a $2.5 million team option for 2019-20).
+Oklahoma City gave up the 2022 protected pick to turn the $9 million-plus that would have been on its books the next three years had it waived Anthony and stretched his salary into Schroder (whose base salary is a flat $15.5 million each year over that same span, with $2 million in unlikely incentives that require the team to reach the NBA Finals and him to make the All-Defensive team or be an All-Star) and Luwawu-Cabarrot (making $1.5 million this season, with a $2.5 million team option for 2019-20).

 If Schroder is strictly a backup point guard, paying a little more than $6 million for his services above and beyond the cost of Anthony's potential stretched salary might be an overpay for a team deep in the luxury tax.
 If he occasionally finishes games to give the Thunder a third playmaker along with Westbrook and Paul George, that cost looks a lot more palatable.